 Tech startups are increasingly considering direct listings as the way to go public.
 Why now, and are they a better alternative to initial public offerings?

-From Silicon Valley to Wall Street, tech companies and investors are focused on direct listings, an alternative to the traditional initial public offering, or IPO, as a way to go public.
+From Silicon Valley to Wall Street, tech companies and investors are focused on direct listings—also known as direct public offerings, or DPOs—an alternative to the traditional initial public offering, or IPO, as a way to go public.
 But what are direct listings?
 How do they work and why are they suddenly in vogue?
 Could they become the dominant on-ramp to the public market for private companies?

-Morgan Stanley, which advised Spotify and Slack, the two companies to date that have gone public through direct listings, spoke with Colin Stewart, the firm’s Global Head of Technology Equity Capital Markets, to explain direct listings, the tradeoffs vs. IPOs, and why now, more than ever, they’re capturing the attention of high growth companies, Silicon Valley investors and Wall Street.
+Morgan Stanley, which advised Spotify, Slack, Palantir and Asana, the four companies to date that have gone public through direct listings, spoke with Colin Stewart, the firm’s Global Head of Technology Equity Capital Markets, to explain direct listings, the tradeoffs vs. IPOs, and why now, more than ever, they’re capturing the attention of high growth companies, Silicon Valley investors and Wall Street.

 In a direct listing, a company lists on an exchange, allowing shares held by private investors, management and employees to publicly trade on the stock market—no new capital is raised.

 Colin Stewart: It’s important to start by saying that direct listings and IPOs result in essentially the same thing: A privately held company becomes publicly traded on a stock exchange, shifting its ownership from a small number of private investors to a broader institutional and retail investor base.